wongpatrick/health-data-service/README.md

 - Extract and return any DICOM header attributes based on a DICOM Tag as a query parameter
 - Convert the file into a PNG for browser-based viewing

-For parsing and processing the DICOM file, I used the following library given: `https://github.com/suyashkumar/dicom`
+For parsing and processing the DICOM file, the following library was used: `https://github.com/suyashkumar/dicom`

-TODO:
-- Add details about the service
-- Figure out naming convention
-- Clean test files
-- Talk about your decisions like database etc

 ## Install